Browser does not support script.

 Suitable roles for graduates include:

-You will have the opportunity to receive regular guest lectures and meet some of football’s most significant figures; recent examples include manager Brian McDermott, former players Matthew Le Tissier and Vincent Pericard, former manager Lawrie McMenemy MBE, Fulham FC’s academy director Huw Jennings, Mail on Sunday chief sports news correspondent Nick Harris and ‘architect’ of the Premier League Alex Fynn.
+You will have the opportunity to attend regular guest lectures and meet some of football’s most significant figures; recent examples include manager Brian McDermott, former players Matthew Le Tissier and Vincent Pericard, former manager Lawrie McMenemy MBE, Fulham FC’s academy director Huw Jennings, England physio Gary Lewin and ‘architect’ of the Premier League Alex Fynn.

 Presentation, communication, teamwork, IT and numeracy, organising people, time management and research.

 The course can lead on to Southampton Solent’s MA Sport and Development|, or a wide range of alternative opportunities for further study.

 In recent years, students have secured work-based learning opportunities, internships and full-time employment with a number of clubs and associations, including: